marisatest/usecases/docs/about/contributing.md

 [Clinical Researcher](../personas/clinical-researcher.md)
 ```

-The **Site index** is automatically created by yaml headers in each file (only the title will be visible on the rendered website).
+The **site index** is automatically created by yaml headers in each file (only the title will be visible on the rendered website).
 See [template files](https://github.com/nih-cfde/usecases/tree/master/docs/template_files) for example structure.

   The `parent` yaml value depends on the website tab the Use Case file appears in: